Self-Defi/Graduation-Vaults-Foundation/docs/operator-deviations-policy.md

 ## Enforcement

-This policy is enforced through:
+This policy is enforced via:
-- SAFE signer thresholds
+- SAFE thresholds
 - Zodiac Roles and Guards
-- Institutional documentation requirements
+- Formal Change Control

-Failure to adhere constitutes a governance breach.
+Failure to adhere is a governance breach.

 ---

 ## Status

 - Version: v1.0
-- Scope: Ecosystem-wide baseline
+- Scope: Ecosystem baseline
-- Change Control: Signer-approved only
+- Change Control: Required

 ---

-**Graduation Vaults are infrastructure, not discretion.**
+**Graduation Vaults are infrastructure — not discretion.**